Ordained by God

 Years ago when Rodney Howard-Browne first started out in ministry, he was frequently asked to present ordination papers he didn’t have.
 Ironically once the revivalist got his papers and offered to show them to pastors interested in him speaking at their churches, Rodney was told they weren't necessary.

-People occasionally ask if I’ve been ordained or licensed as a minister.
-Certainly there are advantages to having such credentials.
-One would need them to legally conduct weddings and funerals.
-However, I haven’t sought this for myself.
+People have asked if I’ve been ordained or licensed as a minister.
+Yesterday that became official through Christ’s Mandate for Missions.
+Certainly, there are advantages to having such credentials.
+One would need them to legally conduct weddings.
+I hadn’t really sought this but asked the Lord to make it possible in His timing.
 As an evangelist, my focus has been preaching the gospel on the streets and through the Internet.
-Nevertheless, I still receive invites to minister in churches.
+Nevertheless, I still received invites to minister in churches.

 Nowadays anyone can show off a certificate declaring themselves a minister.
 An organization called the Universal Life Church has instantly ordained over 20 million people free of charge.
 They include celebrities such as Conan O'Brien, Kathy Griffin, Queen Latifah, and Lady Gaga.
 Even the infamous atheist Madalyn Murray O'Hair once received ordination through this so-called church, which has only two tenets:

-2. All should be free to worship as they see fit
+- All should be free to worship as they see fit.

 This reminds me of what Judges 17:6 says, “In those days there was no king in Israel; everyone did what was right in his own eyes.”
 A piece of paper does not make anyone a minister in the eyes of God if they don’t know Him.

 Jesus said in John 15:16 (KJV), “Ye have not chosen me, but I have chosen you, and ordained you, that ye should go and bring forth fruit, and that your fruit should remain…” The Greek word here for ordain is tithēmi, which means “set”, “put”, “lay down”, “make”, and “appoint.”